UPDATE: Authorities Release New Details About Milpitas Couple Who Ran Network of South Bay Brothels

 SAN JOSE (CBS SF) — The Santa Clara County District Attorney’s office on Friday released new details regarding the recent arrest of a tech businessman and his wife charged with running an international network of South Bay brothels.

-A press release issued by Santa Clara County District Attorney Jeff Rosen said the couple was involved in the human trafficking of dozens of women from China, South Korea and Eastern Europe.READ MORE: Some Federal Unemployment Benefits Run Out This Weekend, How Long Does Your State Have?
+A press release issued by Santa Clara County District Attorney Jeff Rosen said the couple was involved in the human trafficking of dozens of women from China, South Korea and Eastern Europe.READ MORE: Update: One Killed, Two Injured When Truck Crashes Into Diners at San Jose Sports Bar

 The couple, 57-year-old David Davies and 38-year-old Larong Hu, both of Milpitas, were arrested Wednesday.
 According to the DA’s office, they managed at least six brothels at non-descript apartments in San Jose and Milpitas.
 The couple rotated more than 100 sex workers through their operation before sending the women to other U.S. cities to continue their usually low paid, illegal work.

 The couple faces charges of felony human trafficking, pimping and pandering and money laundering.
-They are scheduled to be arraigned Friday afternoon at the Hall of Justice in San Jose.
+They were scheduled to be arraigned Friday afternoon at the Hall of Justice in San Jose, but Hu’s arraignment was postponed until next Tuesday after her Mandarin interpreter was unable to make it to court.

 “People do not have the right to treat other people like pack animals,” Rosen said in the release.
 “This county will spare no effort to track down those who exploit others for profit and prosecute them to the fullest extent of the law.”

 The Milpitas Police Department, U.S. Department of State Diplomatic Security Services and the DA’s Bureau of Investigations discovered the human trafficking sites.
-There were six total locations with three each in Milpitas and San Jose.READ MORE: COVID Vaccines: 5 More Bay Area Residents Win $50,000 In 2nd 'Vax For The Win' Lottery Drawing
+There were six total locations with three each in Milpitas and San Jose.READ MORE: COVID: San Francisco Restaurants Prepare For Full Reopening; 'We Will Not Be The Vaccine Police'

 According to the DA, men visited the apartments in 30 minute and one hour increments.
 Investigators later discovered prophylactics and other sex-work paraphernalia in the rented rooms.
 When the sex workers were interviewed, they told authorities that they would often service 10-15 men a day.
 The men found them advertised online and paid Hu through Venmo and PayPal.